opennetworkinglab/OnosSystemTest/TestON/tests/USECASE/SegmentRouting/SRClusterRestart/README.md

-This test verifies basic IP connectivity using SegmentRouting via pingall
+This test verifies control plane resilience from a CLUSTER restart

 It consists of

 1) Configure and Install ONOS
 2) Start Mininet and check flow state
 3) Pingall
+4) Induce a CLUSTER restart
+5) check flow state
+6) Pingall

 Requirements